Top Indian court rules privacy a 'fundamental right' in landmark case

 More than a billion Indians have so far been registered in the Aadhaar identity program, which sees citizens issued with a 12-digit number that aligns to specific biometric data such as eye scans and fingerprints.

 Thursday's ruling quickly became politicized.
-As journalists and analysts scrambled to make sense of the rulings impacts, a rapid thrust-and-parry was playing out on social media and the country's many TV news channels.
+As journalists and analysts scrambled to make sense of the ruling's impacts, a rapid thrust-and-parry was playing out on social media and the country's many TV news channels.

 Opposition Congress party leader and former Finance Minister P. Chidambaram told reporters the verdict "will rank among the most important judgments delivered by the Supreme Court since the advent of the constitution of India."